SylviaRemington/KindUp/README.md

 #### Key Features:

-- #### KindAct Dashboard: Logged-in users can create, read, update, and delete their own acts of kindness
+- #### KindAct Dashboard:
+Logged-in users can create, read, update, and delete their own acts of kindness

-- Public Kindness Feed:
+- #### Public Kind Acts Catalogue of Ideas You Can Use for Random Acts Of Kindness:
 Anyone can browse all submitted kind acts on the index page

 - User Comments: Registered users can leave thoughtful comments on individual kind acts